How to recover deleted photos from Samsung Galaxy S4

 2. Recover deleted photos from Samsung Galaxy S4

 Now start photo recovery for Samsung Galaxy S4, click "recover photo, audio & video".
-In "select media for recovery", choose the drive letter that represents the card's memory.
+In "select media for recovery", choose the drive letter that represents the memory card.
 Click "scan now", the scanning process will probably take a while to run through all the sectors, when it's finished, you will be looking at a overwhelmingly big jumble of files - photos, videos, music and audio recordings that your Galaxy S4 has ever produced.
 Check the drive letter checkbox on the top-left pane, then hit the "Recover" button to recover all the files.

 Recover deleted photos from Samsung Galaxy S4, Choose or create a folder on the computer, not Galaxy S4 to store the recovered files.
 Writing on the galaxy's storage may compromise the result of recovery.